cs1302uga/cs1302-genlistadt/README.md

 There are different deadline options for this project.
 Students who perform their final submission via the `submit` command before the date/times listed below automatically receive the associated Submission-Based (SB) extra credit.
-There may be other extra credit opportunities present in the project description.
 The late penalty does not start applying until after the final date listed.

 * **FRI 2020-03-20 (Mar 20) @ 11:55 PM EST (`+20` SB Extra Credit)**